swawif/salmonrun-discordbot/README.md

 ﻿# salmonrun-discordbot
 A salmon run bot for discord that post salmon run's schedules in chat using Discord.js and Node.JS by parsing JSON API's from splatoon2.ink, licenced under the GNU GPL v3

+USAGE

+currently there is only one command that is useful on this bot, which is '!salmon'

+!salmon :
+Replies with the current or the next salmonrun schedule

 DISCLAIMER

 THIS BOT IS MADE BY A TOTAL AMATEUR.